-Some Edit-11 commands require an argument to specify the particular portion of text to be affected by the command or how many times to perform the command.
+Some EDIT-11 commands require an argument to specify the particular portion of text to be affected by the command or how many times to perform the command.
 In other commands this specification is implicit and arguments are not allowed.

-The Edit-ll command arguments are described as follows:
+The EDIT-11 command arguments are described as follows: